-A marriage of Nicholas’s three core values of community, culture and craftsmanship, the exhibition comes at a fitting moment of national healing and togetherness.
-RETURN TO SLYGO will see the gallery transformed into a welcoming space for the local community and visitors alike to come, slow down and dwell.
+A marriage of Nicholas’s three core values of community, culture and craftsmanship, the exhibition comes at a moment when we are all reaching out beyond our immediate circle, and with hope, a fitting moment of national healing and togetherness.
+RETURN TO SLYGO sees the gallery transformed into a welcoming space for the local community and visitors alike to come, slow down and dwell.
 A nod towards his fine tailoring reputation and attention to beautiful woven fabrics, Nicholas’ vision will see the gallery floor covered in bespoke woven carpets that invite the visitor to enter the space, sit down and take in the surroundings at their own speed.
-Bringing together his rich and diverse references and inspiration for his menswear designs, the backdrop of the exhibition will showcase a moodboard of different cultures allowing visitors to immerse themselves into his world where key archive imagery, family photos and iconic reggae club t-shirts will be on display.
+Bringing together his rich and diverse references and inspiration for his menswear designs, the backdrop of the exhibition will showcase a moodboard of different images allowing visitors to immerse themselves into his world where key archive imagery, family photos and iconic reggae club t-shirts will be on display.

-A series of ‘illustrative vinyls’ will cover the windows creating an inhabited and fun front to the exhibition.
-Designed in collaboration with illustrator Gaurab Thalki, Nicholas’s message will stand proud on banners in his signature Nicholas Daley fabric hung from the 7 metre gallery ceiling.
+A series of illustrative vinyls will cover the windows creating an inhabited and fun front to the exhibition.
+Designed in collaboration with illustrator Gaurab Thakali, Nicholas’s message will stand proud on banners in his signature Nicholas Daley fabric hung from the seven metre gallery ceiling.
 These banners highlight that the exhibition is a place for all to come and unite in a safe space beyond lockdown.

-Offering an insight into Nicholas’s fierce sense of family and how his upbringing has had a powerful influence on his approach to fashion will be a key theme of the experience, with his family honoured throughout.
-Two films offer a vison of his parents in relation to his practice and how they influence him.
-A screen will provide an opportunity to experience an intimate documentary style film by Joseph Dunn both showcasing different knitting techniques and interview Nicholas and his mother discussing family and ancestry in relation to Nicholas Daley’s current knitwear; and how his mother’s skills and craftmanship have been passed down generations.
+Offering an insight into Nicholas’s fierce sense of family and how his upbringing has had a powerful influence on his approach to fashion is a key theme of the experience, with his family honoured throughout.
+Two films offer a vision of his parents in relation to his practice and how they influence him.
+A screen will provide an opportunity to experience an intimate documentary style film by Joseph Dunn both showcasing different knitting techniques and interview Nicholas and his mother discussing family and ancestry in relation to Nicholas Daley’s current knitwear; and how his mother’s skills and craftsmanship have been passed down generations.